binance-chain/docs-site/docs/smart-chain/guides/concepts/consensus.md

 2. **BSC validators**.
 Validators are responsible for validating transactions and generating blocks, ensuring the network’s security and the consistency of the ledger.
 In return, they receive rewards from the gas consumption of transactions.
 3. **Staking dApps on BSC(also named as system contract)**.
 There are several genesis contracts to help implement staking on BSC.
 Five classification groups of them:
     - **Light client contracts**.
 It is a watcher of distributed consensus process implemented by contract that only validates the consensus algorithm of Binance Chain.
     - **BSCValidatorSet contracts**.
 It is a watcher of validators change of BSC on Binance Chain.
 It will interact with light client contracts to verify the interchain transaction, and apply the validator set change for BSC.
-It also stores rewarded gas fee of blocking for validators, and distribute it to validators when receiving cross chain package of validatorSet change.
+It also stores rewarded gas fee of blocking for validators, and distribute revenue to validators when receiving cross chain package of validatorSet change.
     - **System Reward contract**.
 The incentive mechanism for relayers to maintain system contracts.
 They will get rewards from system reward contract.
     - **Liveness Slash Contract**.
 The liveness of BSC relies on validator set can produce blocks timely when it is their turn.
 Validators can miss their turns due to any reason.
 This instability of the operation will hurt the performance of the network and introduce more non-deterministic into the system.
 This contract responsible for recording the missed blocking metrics of each validator.
 Once the metrics are above the predefined threshold, the blocking reward for validator will not be relayed to BC for distribution but shared with other better validators.
     - **Other contract**.
 The BSC may take advantage of powerful governance of Binance Chain in future, for example, propose to change a parameter of genesis.
 We will take this part into consideration to make it extensible.